marmelo/tech-companies-in-portugal/CONTRIBUTING.md

 * Both links should be HTTPS, if available;
 * Mailto links are not allowed;
 * Referral links are not allowed;
-* The description starts with uppercase, ends with a `.` period and fits in a single line (to improve readability);
+* The description starts with uppercase, ends with a `.` period and fits in a single line (70 chars max);
 * Locations must be written in their portuguese names (e.g. use `Lisboa` instead of `Lisbon`);
 * Locations must be enclosed in an inline code block (using with backtick quotes `` ` ``) and separated by spaces;
 * Locations should be separated by a `<br>` at least every 2 locations to keep the table column width under control;